d5884/fakecygpty/README.md

     (require 'fakecygpty)
     (fakecygpty-activate)

+If you want to use new features (terminal window resizing and pty allocation mode), it's necessary to use this elisp file.
-And if you want to disable `fakecygpty` temporary, type `M-x disable-fakecygpty`.
+And if you want to disable `fakecygpty` temporary, type `M-x fakecygpty-deactivate`.

 Customizing
 -----------